Infinnerty/DefendpointDeploymentToolkit/readme.txt

 • Parameters values can be defined in 'Deploy-Application.ps1' on line 35 onwards, or they can be passed to 'Deploy-Application.ps1' directly or using the provided batch files ('install_launch.bat' / 'uninstall_launch.bat')

-• Removal/downgrade of administrator accounts can occur at the same time of software installation using $$RemoveAllUsersFromLocalAdmin or $$RemoveCurrentUserFromLocalAdmin
+• Removal/downgrade of administrator accounts can occur at the same time of software installation using $RemoveAllUsersFromLocalAdmin or $RemoveCurrentUserFromLocalAdmin

 • Exceptions to administrator account downgrade can be made using $RemoveAllUsersFromLocalAdminExclusions in 'Deploy-Application.ps1'